slawler/adcirc_prod/README.md

     1. Example NETCDF data for model QC notebook

 ## Description:
-These notebook tools analyze the inputs/outputs from ADCIRC models to quality check, and vizually understand each attribute within.
+These notebook tools analyze the inputs/outputs from ADCIRC models to quality check, and visually understand each attribute within.
 The data is assumed to be in NETCDF4 file format when using the notebooks.